Welcome to algorithm development in R.

 Now hit the “Create” button on the bottom lower right of the form and you’ll see this modal:

-If you choose to continue creating your algorithm in the UI, close the modal and you should see the algorithm console for your newly created algorithm:
+If you prefer to continue creating your algorithm in the Web IDE, simply close the modal and you should see the algorithm console for your newly created algorithm:

 Now that you have created your algorithm, you can add dependencies.